 Reality: Wedding Cakes can be as fun as you like

 Okay, so you now know that you don’t have to have fruit cake and that your wedding cake doesn’t have to be an ivory tiered number, but it still needs to be sensible right?
 Wrong!
 A wedding is your special day, so why not have some fun with the cake whilst reflecting the unique partnership that you’re celebrating?
 For example, perhaps you and your partner love sushi, or your first date was at a sushi restaurant?
 If so, our Sushi Wedding Cake is perfect!
 The incredible sushi decorations are so detailed, it’s hard to believe that they’re actually all made from delicious sweet treats such as chocolate, marshmallow fluff and matcha.
 The cakes don’t have to be food themed either, as it could reflect anything from your tastes in books (like this Alice In Wonderland Wedding Cake) or just your love of unicorns!

-Expectation: Wedding Cakes should have a wedding topper showing a married couple
+Tradition: Wedding Cakes should have a wedding topper showing a married couple

 Reality: You can have love birds, or elephants!